Did not want to make 'Sardar Udham' a revenge story: Shoojit Sircar | Entertainment

 ''When 'October' was released, many found the story to be slow but for me, that was the most fascinating thing.
 I have lived that life in a hospital.
 So I know how you spend time with a coma patient.

 ''For me, it's actually more poetic than just being slow and boring.
 It's the same thing here.
 I think there is a sense of beauty in being ordinary, and there is a sense of mysticism.''
-PTI BK RDS RDS
+PTI BK RDS RB RB

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)